iden3/rapidsnark/README.md

 src/test_public_size ../testdata/circuit_final.zkey 86
 ```

+## Other

+This project is tested with BrowserStack

 ## License

 rapidsnark is part of the iden3 project copyright 2021 0KIMS association and published with LGPL-3 license.
 Please check the COPYING file for more details.